 Granny raises an eyebrow but refrains from commenting.

 ‘He was dressed in old clothes, like really old – 200 years or more.
-And he told me I had to step through the mirror.’
+And when I asked him what he was doing in our room in the middle of the night, he started whispering about him having to step through the mirror.’

 ‘Through the mirror?’
 Granny murmurs.

-‘Yes… There was a big mirror, right between the windows looking out over the sea, you know, where there were a bookcase.
+‘Yes… There was a big mirror, right between the windows looking out over the sea, you know, where there was a bookcase.
 And it was scary, too!’

 A scary mirror.
 Granny represses a smile.
 ‘How was it scary?
 Describe it for me,’ she says softly, resting her head against the headboard.